mtorpey/journey/final.md

 And add the following label to the Rules Sheet:

-> Each time a player takes a flight, fill in one box with initials identifying that player's character.
+> Each time a player takes a flight, fill in one box in the thermometer with initials identifying that player's character.
 [G]